 You may, however, apply to renew the validity period of an expired research permit.
 Please use the ‘Renew Permit’ function in the Research Permit Application page to apply for renewal.
 You will be asked to submit any outstanding progress/study reports before we consider your application for renewal.
 For project studies that extend beyond two years, annual renewal of the research permit is required.

-Applicants who wish to bring out any biological specimens for research purposes are to apply for a Letter of Authorisation and /or Export Permits (both valid for one month and for one-time usage only) from the Agri-Food and Veterinary Authority of Singapore (AVA).
+Applicants who wish to bring out any biological specimens for research purposes are to apply for a Letter of Authorisation (LOA) and /or Export Permits (both valid for one month and for one-time usage only).
 Applications are to be supported with documents stating the nature of the research, and are subjected to approval on a case-to-case basis.

 The LOA and Export Permits are applicable for export of all live/dead/ preserved fauna specimens, including mammals, birds, fishes, crustaceans, aquatic molluscs, turtles, marine sponges, reptiles, amphibians, arachnids, other insects and their tissue samples.
 In addition, please check with the importing country on any further requirements needed prior to the import of the specimens.

-Flora specimens (live/ dead / preserved plants including aquatic, ornamentals) can be exported with a phytosanitary certificate, or other pre-shipment treatment or lab certification as required by the importing country, from AVA.
-The phytosanitary application can be found at the AVA website (under e-Services-Online application for phytosanitary certificate).
+Flora specimens (live/ dead / preserved plants including aquatic, ornamentals) can be exported with a phytosanitary certificate, or other pre-shipment treatment or lab certification as required by the importing country.
+The phytosanitary application can be found here (application for phytosanitary certification).

-Please note for species protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the export of CITES specimens (such as some orchids, butterflies or mammalian tissue samples) requires the application of an additional permit (CITES permit) from AVA.
+Please note for species protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the export of CITES specimens (such as some orchids, butterflies or mammalian tissue samples) requires the application of an additional permit (CITES stock card followed by a CITES permit).
 The CITES export permit would only be granted for legally acquired or collected specimens.
-Please visit the CITES website to check if the specimen is of a CITES species, and refer to the AVA website (under e-Services>LicenceOne) for procedures in exporting CITES specimens.
+Please visit the CITES website to check if the specimen is of a CITES species, and refer to the license application page for procedures in exporting CITES specimens.